North Texas Municipal HVAC Codes and Requirements: Complete Compliance Guide

 - Equipment mounting: Concrete pads or engineered mounting systems

-- Clearance requirements: 30" service clearance, 12" airflow clearance
+- Clearance needs: 30" service clearance, 12" airflow clearance

 McKinney HVAC Code Requirements